IrinaGarmaeva/movies-explorer-frontend/README.md

 # Movies Explorer App from [Yandex Practicum](https://practicum.yandex.ru/) Web-developer course.

 Frontend part for the `Movies Explorer App`.
-This app is a full-stack interactive SPA users can search for movies by keywords and add them to favorites in their personal account.
+This app is a full-stack interactive SPA where users can search for movies by keywords and add them to favorites in their personal account.

 ## Links